-The Provost and the Vice President for Research have initiated a program to invigorate the university research enterprise through targeted investment of large equipment grants in high priority areas (see the examples in Figure 1).
-The purpose of the program is to invigorate research labs and groups with funds that would permit submission of competitive research proposals.
-The Large Equipment Grant Program is closely tied with the four institutional thrusts that the Vice President for Research and the Provost have developed in consultation with college deans, and which have been endorsed by the Chancellor: (1) physical and cyber security, (2) drug discovery and development, (3) sustainable communities and infrastructure, and (4) accessible healthcare.
-Each of the thrusts is described in Figure 1, which provides the general area of emphasis and some examples.
-There will be an allocation of $1,000,000 in the current fiscal year, offered once per year, with proposals due on February 15, 2018.
-The total allocation of $1,000,000 is intended to fund eight to ten grants at $100,000-$125,000 each.
-Equipment items that are requested as shared-use facilities are preferred.
+The Provost and the Vice President for Research have initiated a program to invigorate the university research enterprise through targeted investment of Large Equipment Grants in high priority areas (see details in the figure below).
+The purpose of the program is to support research labs and groups with funds that would permit submission of competitive external research proposals.
+The Large Equipment Grant Program is closely tied with the four institutional thrusts that the Vice President for Research and the Provost have developed in consultation with College Deans, and which have been endorsed by the Chancellor.
+Each of the thrusts is described here and in the figure below, which provides the general area of emphasis and some examples.

-Programs under the DoR/Provost Faculty Research Invigoration Program will have (i) clear focus on the institutional thrusts, and (ii) heightened accountability during the project, and for 2 years after it, in terms of brief reports on progress, and impact during and after the project in a final report.
+Programs under the DoR/Provost Faculty Research Invigoration Program will have (i) clear focus on the institutional thrusts, (ii) heightened accountability during the project budget period and for 2 years after it (in terms of brief reports on progress), and (ii) impact during and after the project in a final report.

-During FY18, there will be an allocation of $1,000,000 offered once per year with a deadline of February 1, 2018 intended to fund eight to ten grants at $100,000-$125,000 per grant.
-Requests are anticipated to exceed available funds, so large equipment grant proposals must demonstrate efficiency and ensure that investments are used in a way that allows the highest possible return to the laboratory and the institution.
+Requests are anticipated to exceed available funds.
+Successful Large Equipment Grant proposals must demonstrate efficiency and ensure that investments are used to generate the highest possible return to the laboratory and the institution.

 Large Equipment Grant proposals are eligible for funding when they: